randy-rebucas/clinic-app/SETUP.md

-# Clinic Management System - Setup Guide
+# MediNext - Setup Guide

-This guide will help you set up the Clinic Management System with an admin user, initial application settings, and sample data.
+This guide will help you set up the MediNext with an admin user, initial application settings, and sample data.

 ## Prerequisites